 Cities are palimpsests.
-They are the spatial manifestations of a layering and re-layering of projects, processes, and outcomes.
-Cities by Design II introduces students to a range of contexts that demonstrate how urban design is conceived, realized, and its impact in cities over time.
-Through a case study approach including lectures, readings, and class discussions, this course examines cities at the scale of the urban project.
-GSD faculty and outside experts will present approximately 18 projects, each operating within particular urban conditions and emphasizing the politics, institutional structures, and stakeholder interests involved from planning to design and implementation.
+They are the spatial manifestations of a layering and re-layering of social and environmental systems over time.
+Through a case study approach including lectures, readings, and class discussions, this course will examine cities at the scale of the urban project.
+GSD faculty and outside experts will present approximately 15-20 projects, each operating within particular urban conditions and emphasizing the politics, institutional structures, and stakeholder interests involved from planning to design and implementation.
 Case studies will be framed and organized by three overarching agencies: State-led: Public Sector; Market-driven: Private Sector; and, Community-powered: Civil Society.
 Beyond familiarizing students with contemporary urban design projects, the lectures, readings, and class discussions will equip students with an understanding of the broader implications of urban design.
-There are two main pedagogical objectives guide the course: (1) to engage students in a comparative study of contemporary urban design projects as a way to broaden their understanding of how urban design happens, and (2) to explore the interrelationship of urban politics and urban design through projects that range in context, scale, and operational capacity in order to equip them with an understanding of the social, economic, political, and environmental implications of urban design.
+There are two main pedagogical objectives that guide the course: (1) to engage students in a comparative study of contemporary urban design projects as a way to broaden their understanding of how urban design happens, and (2) to explore the interrelationship of urban politics and urban design through projects that range in context, scale, and operational capacity.
+This course will equip students with an understanding of the social, economic, political, and environmental implications of urban design.
 Upon completion of the course, students will be able to:

 Term grades will be based on attendance and participation in lectures and section discussions, student group presentations, and a final paper or project.
 The year-long ‘Cities by Design’ course is mandatory for all incoming Masters of Urban Design Students.
 All other students are welcome to enroll in the course by semester, and need not do so in sequence.
 No Prerequisites.
 Faculty lecturers: Alex Krieger, Joan Busquets, Peter Rowe, Rahul Mehrotra, Michael Murphy, Stephen Gray.